-Pick a TV show to binge-watch at the same time (or catch one when it premieres every week).
+Pick a TV show to binge-watch at the same time (or catch one when it premieres every week) or pull up the same movie to watch together.
 Talk on the phone or FaceTime while you watch (we all know the couple who Netflixes together stays together).

 You already know we’re going to warn you about sending naughty photos—be careful—so something suggestive without showing too much skin is probably your best bet.
 Or, keep it G-rated by just sending your S.O. photos of things you’re doing (an innovative meal at a new restaurant, a snap of you and your friends on wine night).

 There isn’t anything much sweeter than having a constant reminder of when you’ll finally be back together.
 Download a countdown app for free, and you can customize everything about it, including having the countdown on your home screen.

 Get Competitive With Online Games